m3rcury02/React_Ecom/README.md

 - `npm install` - To install the dependencies
 - `npm run server` - To start the JSON server
 - `npm start` - To start the react app

+## Issues

+### In case of any db.json issue please enter the following line in the terminal of my project

+ cd node_modules/ && ln -s /path/to/db.json db.json

+ Since create-react-app can't access files outside src, this will create a copy of db.json in node_modules folder and point it to the db.json in the root folder

 ## Screenshots